 - Find out the native pixel dimensions of your LED board and set your rendering size to this in the mimoLive document settings.

 - Add the Video Output Test Layer from the Layer Library to your document and switch it live:

 There are two interesting options for the test image in this layer: “Phillips PM5544” and “Screen Dimensions”

-First switch the option to “Screen Dimensions”.
-Now the pixel dimension is displayed and a one pixel border is drawn in green.
-With this you can check that the rendering dimensions in mimoLive matches the pixel dimension of your LED board.
-The thin green line around will show on your LED Board if any border pixels gets cut off.
+First, switch the option to “Screen Dimensions”.
+Now the pixel dimension is displayed and a one-pixel border is drawn in green.
+With this, you can check that the rendering dimensions in mimoLive match the pixel dimension of your LED board.
+The thin green line around will show on your LED Board if any border pixels get cut off.